-The more weight you have on your body, the more pressure you’re putting on your spine, and therefore on your sciatic nerve in the case of a herniated disc.
+The more weight you have on your body, the more pressure you put on your spine and, therefore, on your sciatic nerve in the case of a herniated disc.
 Overweight people also tend to experience more inflammation in the body, which can make sciatica even worse.

 3. Improper Stretching

 There’s something about sciatica that makes people want to stretch.
 Maybe they’re not exactly sure it’s sciatica, and they try some common stretches to see if it helps the pain.
-The problem is that there are good stretches for sciatica, and there are bad ones.
+The problem is that there are good stretches for sciatica bad ones.

-Stretches that have you bend your low back (as opposed to hinging at the waist) can put more pressure on the discs in the lumbar spine, which can cause sciatica to flare up.
-Essentially, if you’re going to stretch, avoid stretches that cause you to round your lower back, like hamstring stretches.
+Stretches that have you bend your lower back (as opposed to hinging at the waist) can put more pressure on the discs in the lumbar spine, which can cause sciatica to flare up.
+If you’re going to stretch, avoid stretches that cause you to round your lower back, like hamstring stretches.

 4. Lifting Heavy Things

-In the same vein as certain types of stretches, lifting heavy things can worsen your sciatica pain.
-Particularly if you lift improperly.
+In the same vein as specific stretches, lifting heavy things can worsen your sciatica pain, mainly if you lift improperly.
 Again, this has to do with the bowing or rounding of the lower back.
 Any time you take your back out of its natural S-curve, you’re putting undue pressure on the joints and discs of the spine.
 When you lift heavy things in this position, you’re compounding the problem.

 5. Tight Pants

 Believe it or not, tight pants can contribute to sciatica pain.
-Whether it’s shorts, jeans, or skirts, avoid wearing overly-tight, form-fitting pants until you’re certain the sciatica is gone.
-When you wear these types of bottoms, they can put undue pressure on the low back, buttocks, and legs, which can inflame the pain of sciatica.
+Whether it’s shorts, jeans, or skirts, avoid wearing overly tight, form-fitting pants until you’re sure the sciatica is gone.
+When you wear these bottoms, they can put undue pressure on the lower back, buttocks, and legs, inflaming the pain of sciatica.

 6. The Wrong Shoes

-Like tight pants, another part of your wardrobe could be making your sciatica worse.
+Like tight pants, another part of your wardrobe could worsen your sciatica.
 The most likely culprits are high heels and shoes without adequate support.